JiangXL/BIO310-NeuroBiology-2018/lect12_SomaticSensorySystem.md

-# Part 4, Sensation and Sensory Processing

-## 4.1 Somatic sensory system: Touch and Proprioception
+# 9. Somatic sensory system: Touch and Proprioception

 The complex system can be divided into fucntionally distinct subsystems with distinct sets of peripheral receptors and central pathways.
 One subsystem